CO adsorption on Pt induced Ge nanowires: Results

 From Eqs.~\eqref{eq:1_CO_Ef} and \eqref{eq:2_CO_Ead} follows that the energy due to the surface deformation induced by the adsorption of a CO molecule is given by: $\mathrm{E}_{sd}=\mathrm{E}_{f}-\mathrm{E}_{ad}$.
 Positive values of $\mathrm{E}_{sd}$ indicate a destabilization due to the adsorbed CO molecule (A$1$, A$2$, A$3$b, and A$6$), while negative values indicate a stabilization (A$3$a, A$4$, and A$5$).
-In Ref.~\onlinecite{Vanpoucke:prb09NW} we showed the NW$1$-geometry to be a metastable configuration, and we also showed the adsorption configuration with the Ge NW dimer bound to four surface dimers (site C in figure 11a) to have a more favorable formation energy than the NW$1$ structure (\textit{cf.}\ Table~III in Ref.~\onlinecite{Vanpoucke:prb09NW}, compare $\gamma_{as}^{\star}$ Ge NW A (NW$1$) to $\gamma_{as}^{\star}$ Ge NW C).
-This explains the increased surface stability seen for CO adsorption sites A$3$a, A$4$ and A$5$.
-From the large differences between the adsorption and formation energies, and, as can be seen for example in Fig.~\ref{fig:2A3akat3geom}, follows that adsorption of CO on the NW$1$-system has a large influence on the geometry of the wire.
+In Ref.~\onlinecite{Vanpoucke:prb09NW} the NW$1$-geometry was shown to be a metastable configuration.
+It was also shown that the adsorption configuration with the Ge NW dimer bound to four surface dimers (site C in Fig.~$11$a in Ref.~\onlinecite{Vanpoucke:prb09NW}) has a more favorable formation energy than the NW$1$ structure (\textit{cf.}\ Table~III in Ref.~\onlinecite{Vanpoucke:prb09NW}, compare $\gamma_{as}^{\star}$ Ge NW A (NW$1$) to $\gamma_{as}^{\star}$ Ge NW C).\\ This explains the increased surface stability seen for CO adsorption sites A$3$a, A$4$ and A$5$.
+From the large differences between the adsorption and formation energies, it is expected that adsorption of CO on the NW$1$-system has a large influence on the geometry of the wire, as can be seen for example in Fig.~\ref{fig:2A3akat3geom}.
 Because the range of the (destructive) influence of a CO molecule on the wire is larger than the size of the used surface cell, some calculations are carried out using a surface cell $4\times$ the unit cell length.
 Only a single CO molecule is absorbed on it, effectively reducing the CO density by a factor of four.
 Since the relaxation of such a huge cell is computational very demanding, lower accuracy relaxation parameters are used. \Ef and \Ead are given in Table~\ref{table:2ener_NW1mega} showing even more clearly the effect of the CO molecule on the NW$1$ geometry\\ The large differences between \Ef and \Ead again indicate large modifications of the NW$1$-structure.
 Comparing the relaxed geometries, we find that for larger differences between \Ef and \Ead, more NW dimers are displaced or destroyed.
 In case of the A$3$b-structure even all four NW dimers are somehow modified.
-This behavior might be the basis of the experimentally observed long-ranged repulsive interaction between CO molecules.\cite{Kockmann:prb08} We will look into this in more detail in Sec.~\ref{sc:discusion}.\\
+This behavior might be the basis of the experimentally observed long-ranged repulsive interaction between CO molecules.\cite{Kockmann:prb08} We will look into this aspect of CO adsorption in more detail in Sec.~\ref{sc:discusion}.\\